IPAMS/IDSimF/documentation/installation/compiling_windows.rst

 Building with Windows Subsystem for Linux and Ubuntu 20 LTS
 -----------------------------------------------------------

-Alternatively to Cygwin, Windows 10 and Windows Server 2019 are able to run Linux executables natively with an compatibliy layer develped by Microsoft, the `Windows Subsystem for Linux (WSL) <https://docs.microsoft.com/en-us/windows/wsl/>`_.
+Alternatively to Cygwin, Windows 10 and Windows Server 2019 are able to run Linux executables natively with an compatibility layer developed by Microsoft, the `Windows Subsystem for Linux (WSL) <https://docs.microsoft.com/en-us/windows/wsl/>`_.
 Different Linux distributions are available from the Microsoft store for installation into the WSL, including `Ubuntu 20.04 LTS <https://ubuntu.com/download/desktop>`_.
 After setup of WSL and installation of Ubuntu 20.04 LTS (Focal Fossa) within WSL, the build process of IDSimF is the same as in Ubuntu 20.04 LTS.

 .. note::
     This guide assumes that you have basic familiarity with Linux / Unix shells and you can invoke commands, change directories, list directory contents etc. within a shell.